Federal government health centers and clinics.

 The Public Housing Primary Care Program is available to families or individuals that occupy those units.
 It provides all residents of public and government subsidized low income housing, regardless of their income, with increased access to quality and comprehensive health care services.
 They can receive check ups, disease prevention, prescription drugs, dental assistance, and primary health care services.
 A few hundred thousand people from public housing will usually receive free medical care every year.

 Some health centers even focus on Native Hawaiians.
-It can improve the health condition of Native Hawaiians by making health promotion, education, and disease prevention services and more widely available.
+It can improve the health condition of Native Hawaiians by making health promotion, education, and a wide variety of disease prevention services more widely available.
 Federal funds and government grants are used to pay for the Native Hawaiian Health Care System and it also provides outreach, referral, and linkage.
 Other care made available includes immunizations, nutrition programs, screening and control of diabetes and hypertension, and other basic primary care services.

 The government support health centers are located in most cities, town, and counties.
 They even operate in many rural areas as well.
 More information and locations can be found by dialing (877) 464-4772.